g3k0/myGarage/README.md

 email: palazzochristian@yahoo.it

 DESCRIPTION
-The web application is actually designed in the simplest way (i.e. there are no logs or error handling, form validations are implemented only frontend).
+The web application backend is implementented in Node.js, persistant data are stored in a MongoDB database.
+The frontend is developed in AngularJS, jQuery, HTML5, CSS3.
+No CSS frameworks used.
 The application needs Node.js and npm to run on your client, for further informations: https://nodejs.org/ and https://www.npmjs.com/

 RUN INSTRUCIONS